 However, if the loan maturity date has not yet been reached, the interest rate from the loan contract will continue to apply until the maturity date is reached.
 For example, Joe loaned Mary $4,500 for two years with an interest rate of 7%.
 When Mary stopped paying on the loan after one and a half years, Joe sued her in small claims court.
 Joe won but the loan still had 6 months to go.
 Mary is entitled to have the 7% interest rate applied to her judgment damages for the 6 months.
-Then the 10% rate will apply.
+After that, the 10% interest rate will apply.

 Tip # 5 – Always include all of your court costs.
 Since bringing the case to court costs you money, you should ask the judge to include the court costs as part of the judgment against the other side.

 - You can claim the cost of filing the complaint, the cost of serving the other side, and sometimes the costs of obtaining certain documents to prove your case.

 - You generally cannot claim costs such as the pay you lost by taking off time from work, mileage to get to the courthouse or parking fees, photocopying materials, child care costs, etc.

 Tip # 6 – Claim contract damages and consider “mitigating” damages.
 The terms of the contract usually lay out the amounts that you will need to consider in making a damage claim.
 Both sides should review the terms carefully and then decide what the real damages were.

 - Example 1: You signed a contract and agreed to replace the tile in a bathroom for $1,200 including the cost of the tiles.
 You purchased and delivered the tiles, which cost $475, to the house and then did not have time to put the tiles up and complete the job.
 The homeowner sues you for $1,200.
 You respond that the damage suffered by the homeowner was not really $1,200 but instead $725 for the labor.
 The homeowner already has the tiles that were part of the contract.